15 Pittsburgh Nicknames and the History Behind Them

 The 412

-Another Pittsburgh nickname relating to bridges is the Only City With an Entrance.
-When arriving in Pittsburgh from the airport, you have to drive through the Fort Pitt Tunnel.
-Once you're through the tunnel, you'll join the Fort Pitt Bridge and get a stunning view of the city skyline and the Monongahela River.
+Arriving in Pittsburgh from the airport means driving through the Fort Pitt Tunnel, a passage that cuts through Mount Washington.
+The moment you emerge from the darkness, the Fort Pitt Bridge delivers a stunning panoramic view of the city skyline and the Monongahela River.

 The Paris of Appalachia